mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

    .. note::

-       If SQL_MODE TRADITIONAL is enabled an error instead of a warning will be returned.
-To retrieve warnings use the cursor method execute("SHOW WARNINGS".
+       If the sql mode ``TRADITIONAL`` is enabled an error instead of a warning will be returned.
+To retrieve warnings the SQL statement ``SHOW WARNINGS`` has to be used.